DrTimothyAldenDavis/SuiteSparse/SPQR/README.txt

         -DNEXPERT       to compile without the min 2-norm solution option (default is to include the Expert routines)

-        -DHAVE_TBB      to compile with Intel's Threading Building Blocks (default is to not use Intel TBB)

         -DTIMING        to compile with timing and exact flop counts enabled (default is to not compile with timing and flop counts)